 U.S. judge dismisses Trump campaign libel lawsuit against CNN

-WASHINGTON, Nov 12 (Reuters) - A U.S. judge dismissed on Thursday a libel lawsuit filed by President Donald Trump's re-election campaign against CNN over its publication of a 2019 opinion piece, according to a court document.
+WASHINGTON, Nov 12 (Reuters) - A U.S. judge on Thursday dismissed a libel lawsuit filed by President Donald Trump's re-election campaign against CNN over a 2019 opinion piece which it said suggested the campaign would be open to Russian interference, according to a court document.

+The campaign sued CNN, which is owned by AT&T Inc T.N, in March over the June 13, 2019, piece by Larry Noble, a CNN contributor and former general counsel of the Federal Election Commission.

 ((Pete.Schroeder@thomsonreuters.com; 202-310-5485;))